Obsidian vs Evernote 2026: Markdown Vault or Capture Engine?

 | Mobile sync | Obsidian Sync, Remotely Save | Built-in cloud sync |

-The pattern.
-Obsidian's plugins cover use cases Evernote doesn't address at all (Zettelkasten, spaced repetition, mind maps, canvas).
+The plugin pattern favors different users.
+Obsidian's plugins cover use cases Evernote doesn't address at all, including Zettelkasten, spaced repetition, mind maps, and canvas.
 Evernote's built-in features cover the capture-and-find use case more polishedly than Obsidian's equivalents.
-For users whose workflow is "clip, search, find," Evernote's no-plugin path is faster; for users whose workflow is "write, connect, query," Obsidian's plugin ecosystem is the unlock.
+For users whose workflow is "clip, search, find," Evernote's no-plugin path is faster.
+For users whose workflow is "write, connect, query," Obsidian's plugin ecosystem is the unlock.

 Performance at Scale